Muslim League (1947–1958): End of the party

 Muhammad Ali Jinnah died in September 1948 and Liaquat Ali Khan was assassinated in October 1951.
 Robbed of its two senior leaders, the Muslim League began to disintegrate.
 By 1953, dissensions within the Muslim League had led to the formation of several different political parties.
 Liaquat Ali Khan was succeeded by Khawaja Nazimuddin, a Bengali, who was forced out of office in April 1953.
-Pakistan was racked by riots, and in the first national elections in May 1955 (held by a system of indirect voting) the Muslim League was heavily defeated.
+Pakistan was racked by riots in 1953, and in the first national elections in May 1955 (held by a system of indirect voting) the Muslim League was heavily defeated.
+Iskander Mirza, a veteran Muslim League leader, first became the fourth Governor General and then the President of Pakistan in 1956.

-In October 1958, the Army seized power and the martial law regime of Muhammad Ayub Khan banned all political parties.
+In October 1958, the Pakistan Army seized power and the martial law regime of Muhammad Ayub Khan banned all political parties.
 The Muslim League ceased to exist and was dissolved.